Richard-Strive/Richard-Strive/README.md

 <br />
 <br />

-### Fun fact  I love to code wrapped in a special blanket.🤫
+### Fun fact:  I love to code wrapped in a special blanket.🤫

 HOBBIES: